jcm5155/timetron-9-billion/README.md

   Notes.
   ----
   This is my first time using any of these technologies/frameworks.
-I tried my best, but if you see anything glaringly ignorant (especially regarding the application's structure/organization) and if you have the time or desire, please let me know how I can be better!
+If you see anything which can be vastly improved (especially regarding the application's structure/organization) and if you have the time or desire, please let me know how I can be better!

   ----